 Carpal tunnel syndrome causes a dull ache in the wrist and forearm with pain which may radiate into the hand and fingers.
 It is often worse at night.

-We explain the symptoms, causes and treatment options including surgery available.
+We explain the symptoms, causes and treatment including exercises and surgery.

 Symptoms usually increase gradually over time and may initially only be present at night.
 It can occur in one or both wrists at the same time.
 A dull ache in the wrist and forearm is felt with pain which may radiate into the thumb and four fingers of the hand, but not the little finger.